vrt1shjwlkr/Ride-Hailing-Service-Emulator/README.md

 - Then riders start sending ride requests and based on availability, drivers accept them.
 A flow -- ride request to completion -- of a typical scenario in RHSes is given in Figure 1.
 - Various attributes of each of the completed rides are logged in a csv file in appropriate folder.

+## Creating a database of riders and drivers:
+Using mongodbGenerator.py, one can generate a database of riders and drivers.
+We have given the discription of various variables used to generate the initial database in the mongodbGenerator.py file.
+Below, we give an example command to geenrate a database with : 200 riders, 120 drivers, in an area bounded by lat1 and lat2 from below and above, and lon1 and lon2 from sideways.

+Set of variable and example values:

+num_riders = 200
+num_drivers = 120
+regions = 15
+db_name = 'example_Database'
+mech_name= 'planar_lap'
+g_res = 100
+genric_util = 1.0
+privacy_leve = 1.4
+z_qlg = -1 # unused
+g_res = 100
+uniform = 1
+r_uniform = 1
+g_remap = 0

+Following variable are used only for exponential and geometric mechanisms, hence set to arbitrary values: alpha=10 geo_lat=10 geo_lon=10

+The command is as follows:

+python mongodbGenerator.py number_riders, number_drivers, regions, db_name, mech_name, genric_util, privacy_level, z_qlg, g_res, uniform, alpha, geo_lat, geo_lon, r_uniform, g_remap

 ## Configuring scenarios:

 - RHSE is built to configure different scenarios of RHSes, as described in Section 5.2.
 RHSes are complex systems with multiple tunable parameters, including the ones given in Table 4.
 We have detailed the description and variable name of each in run_pl_diff_driver_eta.py.